 The random psychological rewards provided by Social Media work very well in grabbing large amounts of attention, particularly from young people.
 With this as background teachers have to seriously address the question, “Am I also trying to attract my students’ attention?”
 And if so, “What rewards can students expect in return for their attention?”

 The rewards of educational success are generally deferred: career and income, for example.
 What are the immediate rewards of a lesson?
 This is an important question.
 Is there something that brings a class to a rewarding conclusion?
-Has the time spent (the attention given) led to some satisfying insight or some newly acquired capacity?
-Has there been a feeling of having accomplished something challenging, either individually or as a group?
-In short, was the value of the learning experience equal to the value of the attention demanded?
-Were the rewards immediately felt?
+Was there a Eureka moment in which something significant was revealed?
+Did your students feel they accomplished something challenging, either individually or as a group?
+Did the time spent (the attention given) lead to some satisfying insight or some newly acquired capacity?
+In short, was the value of the learning experience equal to the value of the attention demanded and were the rewards immediately felt?

 Unfortunately, some teachers dismiss this question by putting all responsibility for student engagement on the student.
 Learning experience designers, on the other hand, start with the belief that the experiences they design should reward student attention.

 Feeling empowered is a strong reward.
-So the designer’s challenge becomes aiding learners to feel that they have accomplished something significant.
+So it is important that learners feel they have accomplished something significant.

 Here are some questions to consider.